South Korean intelligence spoke about the number and characteristics of the DPRK UAV

 According to the South Korean side, currently the unmanned aviation North Korea is represented mainly by small UAVs.
 They have dimensions from 1 to 6 meters, their flight range cannot yet be called large either.

-Development of larger long-range reconnaissance drones, however, is already underway.
-The National Intelligence Agency of the Republic of Korea, however, is convinced that the development of medium and large drones is at an early stage.
+Development of larger intelligence drones long-range action, however, is already underway.
+The National Intelligence Agency of the Republic of Korea, however, is convinced that the development of medium and large drones are in the initial stage.
 This means that in the near future the Korean People's Army Air Force is unlikely to receive them into service.

 However, if the DPRK receives high-tech sensors and other equipment, the process of creating larger and longer-range unmanned aerial vehicles will accelerate.
 In addition, Pyongyang is now demonstrating an increased interest in the opportunities provided by unmanned aircraft.